-The Protecting Access to Medicare Act (PAMA) aims to address waste and ensure high quality care for patients by requiring the use of clinical decision support (CDS) technology for the ordering of advanced diagnostic imaging services.
-CDS tools help determine if orders are applicable to guidelines within a subset of clinical areas known to be overutilized.
+The Protecting Access to Medicare Act (PAMA) aims to address waste and ensure evidence-based care for patients by requiring the use of clinical decision support (CDS) technology for the ordering of advanced diagnostic imaging services.
+CDS tools help determine if orders that are known to be overutilized are applicable to guidelines within a subset of clinical areas.

-The Centers for Medicare & Medicaid Services (CMS) expects providers to use 2020 to prepare to have an effective, PAMA-compliant CDS solution in place that aids in ordering these advanced imaging services, which include computed tomography (CT), positron emission tomography (PET), nuclear medicine and magnetic resonance imaging (MRI).
+As a result of the COVID-19 pandemic, the Centers for Medicare & Medicaid Services (CMS) announced the extension of its PAMA compliance requirement, extending the testing period from year-end 2020 through 2021.
+CMS expects providers to use 2020 and 2021 to implement an effective, PAMA-compliant CDS solution that aids in ordering advanced imaging services, which include computed tomography, positron emission tomography, nuclear medicine and magnetic resonance imaging.

-While 2020 is considered a preparatory and educational year, on January 1, 2021, CMS will begin withholding payment if proof of a qualified CDS solution is not in place when ordering these advanced diagnostic imaging services.
+With the deadline extension, there are no payment consequences associated with PAMA compliance during calendar years 2020 and 2021.
+On Jan.
+1, 2022, CMS will begin to withhold payment if proof of a CDS solution is not in place when ordering these services.

-Studies estimate that patient care is 112-times more effective when guidance is included in the provider workflow through a CDS solution.
-CDS is designed to influence provider behavior by helping guide them with the latest care standards.
-When it comes to PAMA, CDS guidance should result in a higher quality of care at a lower cost for patients dealing with issues in one of eight clinical areas, which include:
+Studies estimate that patient care is 112 times more effective when guidance is included in the provider workflow through a CDS solution.
+CDS is designed to influence provider behavior by helping guide clinicians with the latest care standards.
+When it comes to PAMA, CDS guidance should result in a higher quality of care at a lower cost for patients dealing with issues in one of eight clinical areas:

 - Coronary artery disease (suspected or diagnosed)